tuiwidgets/tuiwidgets/doc/ZWidget.rst

    If no command manager is associated with the widget, sets a new :cpp:class:`ZCommandManager` instance.

-   It then returns the existing or newly created command mananger.
+   It then returns the existing or newly created command manager.

 .. rst-class:: tw-virtual
 .. cpp:function:: QObject *facet(const QMetaObject &metaObject) const